 Despite these obvious advantages, it can’t be denied that riding motorcycles is also extremely dangerous.
 Unfortunately, there is a flipside to the relative ease that riders enjoy during their commute.

 Motorcycles are incredibly risky for the same reason that they’re incredibly efficient.
 Because their vehicle is so lithe and small compared to other vehicles, riders can be easily missed by other drivers sharing the road.
-Also, as noted by Delaware personal injury lawyers, motorcycles aren’t equipped with the same protective mechanisms that cars have.
+Also, as noted by Indiana personal injury lawyers, motorcycles aren’t equipped with the same protective mechanisms that cars have.
 Unlike a driver, someone riding a motorcycle won’t be protected by seat belts, air bags, and huge metal frame.
+They are much more vulnerable.
 This means that even the smallest collision between a motorcycle and a large car can lead to devastating results for the rider.
 According to data from the Insurance Institute for Highway Safety, these conditions lead to 30 times more motorcycle deaths as compared to fatalities in cars.

 To avoid motorcycle accidents, riders must learn to be more careful and take necessary precautions.
 It is important that they are aware of these risks and do their part to avoid tragic outcomes.